aws/aws-iot-device-sdk-java-v2/documents/MQTT5_Userguide.md

 ## How to create a MQTT5 client

-Once a MQTT5 client builder has been created, it is ready to make a MQTT5 client.
+Once a MQTT5 client builder has been created, it is ready to make a [MQTT5 client](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/Mqtt5Client.html).
 Something important to note is that once a MQTT5 client is built and finalized, the resulting MQTT5 client cannot have its settings modified!
 Further, modifications to the MQTT5 client builder will not change the settings of already created the MQTT5 clients.
 Before building a MQTT5 client from a MQTT5 client builder, make sure to have everything fully setup.

-For almost every MQTT5 client, it is extremely important to setup LifecycleEvents callbacks.
-LifecycleEvents are invoked when the MQTT5 client connects, fails to connect, disconnects, and is stopped.
+For almost every MQTT5 client, it is extremely important to setup [LifecycleEvents](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/Mqtt5ClientOptions.LifecycleEvents.html) callbacks.
+[LifecycleEvents](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/Mqtt5ClientOptions.LifecycleEvents.html) are invoked when the MQTT5 client connects, fails to connect, disconnects, and is stopped.
 Without these callbacks setup, it will be incredibly hard to determine the state of the MQTT5 client.
-To setup LifecycleEvent callbacks, see the following code:
+To setup [LifecycleEvents](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/Mqtt5ClientOptions.LifecycleEvents.html) callbacks, see the following code:

 ~~~ java
 class MyLifecycleEvents implements Mqtt5ClientOptions.LifecycleEvents {